albertbayazidi/Wireless_3D_needle_-visualization/README.md

 # AccuNeedle
 AccuNeedle is a software and hardware solution that uses a gyroscope and accelerometer to provide real-time 3D visualization of a needle during medical procedures.
 The tool is designed to aid in finding the needle during an ultrasound operation.

-The tool uses ESP NOW protocol and is powered by C++ and Java.
+The tool uses ESP NOW protocol and is powered by C++ and Processing.
 It wirelessly connects to another esp32 that is connected to a computer using serial for real-time visualization and feedback.

 ## Features
 Real-time rendering of needle in 3D.